HHS/simpler-grants-gov/documentation/decisions/adr/0008-front-end-framework.md

   - One of the earliest react frameworks
   - Widely used and understood
 - **Cons**
-  - Either has or will stop recieving support
+  - Either has or will stop receiving support
   - No longer recommended by react

 ### Next.js